Monday, March 23, 2020

 If people don't think it does, look to the reservations and see how tough they are.

-I find it interesting that when asked by a tribe member to look into the negative ramifications of government-imposed Socialist programs on Indian Reservations since the 1870s, I get tons of hate mail, and the post is read by over 60,000 people.
-When I write part two, which has to do with how well some tribes are doing after they rid themselves of the Federal Government's mandated Socialist programs, it's read by 300 people.
-Could it be people who want to read the negative and not read the upside of what's taking place on some reservations?
+I find it interesting that when asked by a tribe member to look into the negative ramifications of government-imposed Socialist programs on Indian Reservations since the 1870s, I get tons of hate mail, and the post is read by over 100,000 people.

-If people want to read about the positives taking place on reservations that are trying to get out from beneath the draconian Socialist policies imposed on the reservations by the government, click this link:
+Part Two has to do with how well some tribes are doing after they rid themselves of the Federal Government's mandated Socialist programs.
+If people want to read about the positives taking place on reservations and how tribes are trying to get out from beneath the draconian Socialist policies imposed on the reservations by the government, click this link: Tribes Shaking Off The Shackles Of Socialism

 Tom Correa